slayerjk/go-multiotp-ldap-users-web-portal/README.md

 Db must be on local server(for now).

 "otpportal" is default name for db.
+<b>Use -db flag to change default DB name</b>

 Sqlscript:
 ```